- Booster Gold

 Page 12, panel 3

-In his job a night security guard, Booster passes by statues of Batman and Superman.
+In his job as a night security guard, Booster passes by statues of Batman and Superman.
 Barley stretching onto the panel is the foot of a third statue that is dressed strikingly similar to that of Marvel Comic super hero Spider-man.

 Boosterrific Review: Finally character-creator Dan Jurgens provides the complete and detailed origin of the downfall of Michael Jon Carter.
 This origin only significantly differs from previous tellings in the inclusion of the "sick mother" as the motivation for the Booster Gold's gambling troubles.
 This may be an attempt to somewhat soften Booster Gold's rough edges for his inclusion in the Justice League.
 Rather than bolster Booster's character, it only weakens the story of his origin with the inclusion of such a tired cliche.
 The story is not aided by Tom Dzon's inks, which make Dan Jurgens' pencils almost unrecognizable.